Ending a relationship – and what it means for your pension

 If you separate before you start receiving your pension

-Your former spouse can receive their share of your pension as soon as you reach your earliest retirement age or when you leave BC's Public Service Pension Plan.
+Your former spouse can receive their share of your pension the month after you reach your earliest retirement age.
+They will receive it as a lifetime monthly pension.

 The Family Law Act clarifies division of assets when relationships break down.
 Under the act, common-law spouses are treated the same as married spouses when dividing a pension.
 This means common-law spouses have the same rights and responsibilities as married spouses regarding pension benefit entitlements.